lgblgblgb/xep128/README.md

 Now, you can try to execute xep128.exe ...

 # Usage

-Currently, the emulator outputs tons of information to the console/terminal you started from, which can slow down the whole X server.
-You may want to redirect the stdout to /dev/null or into a file (if you need it later) so the terminal won't make your X server busy to render that amount of text emited by the emulator :) Note: *this is not the case for Windows port, you can ignore this warning then*.

 Mouse emulation more or less works: it emulates the "boxsoft mouse interface".
 If you click into the emulation window, it enters into "mouse grab" mode,